We Focus on Subpoena Notices.

-The benefits of filing a motion to quash a lawsuit subpoena are numerous.
-If successful, a motion to quash can possibly stop your ISP from disclosing your identity to the copyright troll who is suing you.
-Without your identity information, those who have sent the lawsuit subpoenas won’t know your identity, and thus they cannot name and serve you (a.k.a. ‘sue you’) as a defendant in the case.
+If it actually worked, the benefits of filing a motion to quash a lawsuit subpoena would be numerous.
+If successful, a motion to quash would possibly stop your ISP from disclosing your identity to the copyright troll who is suing you.
+Without your identity information, those who have sent the lawsuit subpoenas wouldn’t know your identity, and thus they could not name and serve you (a.k.a. ‘sue you’) as a defendant in the case.

 Risks in filing a motion to quash a subpoena.

 IN PRACTICE, since I wrote this article more than 6+ years ago, we learned that there are downsides or risks in filing a motion to quash a lawsuit subpoena.

 For example, if you live in the state in which you were sued, convincing a judge to disallow the release of your information is an uphill battle.

 Some judges will not allow a John Doe Defendant to file a motion to quash a subpoena without the defendant listing his real name on the form.
 This reveals the identity of the John Doe Defendants, and makes the whole attempt to stop the ISP from revealing your identity to the plaintiff attorney moot, because the plaintiff attorneys see the motions to quash (because court filings are public information).